ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2023-06-01-What-is-FLL.markdown

 ### It's harder than you think

 The students will be working hard.
 Working hard does not mean there is no fun involved.
-FIRST is refered to as "the hardest fun you will ever have!".
+FIRST is referred to as "the hardest fun you will ever have!".
 Students will fail often and they will try again.
 There is no ready-made answer key.
 As a result, they will coming up with their own solutions to the Challenge.

 ### It takes more time than you think